jacquestkirk/CarND_VehicleDetectionAndTracking/writeup_template.md

 I did numerous things to try to reduce false positives:
 - **Heatmaps:**

      I used a heatmap to combine multiple windows.
 Areas with high amounts of overlap are considered a good detection.
 I thresholded the heatmap to eliminate weak detections.
+These are calculated in Tracker.generateHeatMap().
+Labels can be generated from these heatmaps using Tracker.generateLabels.
 - **Weight heatmap contributions:**

 	Smaller scales seemed more likely to pick up false positives so I weighted these less than larger scales.
 It can still be a correct detection if a bunch of small scale stack up.
 But a small scale off by itsself is unlikely to trigger a detection.
+This is seen in the the scale selections in Parameters.SearchSettings.searchWindowList.
 - **Use svc.decision_function() instead of svc.predict() and threshold the output of the decision function:**

 	The search window parameters in Parameters.SearchSettings have a svmThreshold variable.
 It filters out bounding boxes that have a decision function less than that threshold.
 This helps to rule out weak detections.
 The confidence is also multiplied by the weight when deciding how much heat to add to the heatmap.
 That way more confident decisions are weighted more heavily.
+This is done in line 89- 116 of Tracker.py in the Tracker.findBoundingBoxes().
 - **Threshold on the maximum heat in a label:**

 	Good detections seemed to have hotspots in the heatmap while poor detections are more sparsely distributed.
 Therefore I put a threshold on the maximum point in the heatmap.
-This is set by the Parameters.SearchSettings.min_hotspot parameter.
+This is set by the Parameters.SearchSettings.min_hotspot parameter and implemented in Tracker.annotate()(line 170-173)
 - **Average through multiple frames:**

 	Averaging helps to pick up the slack if a car is not detected in one frame though it is detected in other surrounding frames.
 It also helps to eliminate false detections that pop up between frames.
 Though, this makes it hard to detect cars that are moving fast in the image, such as those on the opposite side of the road.
+This is done in Tracker.generateHeatmap()(lines 32-33)

 ![alt text](./writeup_images/Annotated_Pipeline.jpg)